All Episodes

 If you're seeking money, that's immoral.

-Using that logic, the only way General Motors factories can stay open is if somebody is buying the products made in them.
+Well, Using that logic, the only way General Motors factories can stay open is if somebody is buying the products made in them.

 And that's the focus that seems to have been lost once everybody in government got their hands on all these companies.

-We've got a list of cans and don'ts.
+You've got a list of cans and don'ts.

-You can't do that, you can't do this, and don't do this and don't do that.
+You can't do that, you can't do this, and don't do this, and don't do that.

 They just got to keep the enterprise going because a lot of union Democrat voters work there.

-Back to the phones we go, Rush Limbaugh, having more fun than a human being.
+Back to the phones we go, Rush Limboy, having more fun than a human being should be allowed to have.

-This is uh Jane in Dallas.
+This is Jane in Dallas.

 Great to have you on the program, Jane.